 First, you can help spread the word about what we have planned along the coast.

 Second, we are asking for monetary donations.
-Cash gifts to this initiative will be matched by CCA Louisiana, then could be matched again by Louisiana’s Artifical Reef Trust Fund.
+Cash gifts to this initiative will be matched by CCA Louisiana, then could be matched again by Louisiana’s Artificial Reef Trust Fund.

 And lastly, if you have “materials of opportunity” or can help with construction, those donations can also be matched.